-Build relationship with Ryan Anderson, key contact at Midwest Grows Green (randerson@ipminstitute.org)
+Build relationship with Ryan Anderson (as well as his substitute while Ryan Anderson is on a leave of absence), our key contact at Midwest Grows Green (randerson@ipminstitute.org)

-• Attend Midwest Grows Green webinars, have a presence at their events and support their activities practices to the maintenance of green space under their respective purviews since April 2016.

-Work with both the VRF Park District and the VRF Forest Public Works to adopt integrated pest management best practices in the maintenance of all green space under their respective purviews including all D90 grounds and the River Forest Public Library pest management best practices with occasional spot treatment of stubborn weeds and damaging insects (e.g., grubs).
+- Attend Midwest Grows Green webinars, have a presence at their events and support their activities - Work with both the VRF Park District and the VRF Forest Public Works to continue / expand their adoption of integrated pest management best practices in the maintenance of all green space under their respective purviews including all D90 grounds and the River Forest Public Library. - Work to get other institutions to implement integrated pest management best practices in the care of their lawns and other green space.

-Status: The VRF Park District and VRF Forest Public Works have been applying integrated pest management best
+Status: The VRF Park District and VRF Forest Public Works have been applying integrated pest management best practices to the maintenance of green space under their respective purviews since April 2016.